7 min. to read.

 One of my lifetime parenting highlights happened as a result of this long rocky journey.
-I got to sit down with my kids over a hamburger and milkshake at Mike’s Drive In and tell them the story of my motorcycle endorsement.
+I got to sit down with my kids over a hamburger and milkshake at Mike’s Drive-In and tell them the story of my motorcycle endorsement.
 Making a goal.
 Trying something hard.
 Failing.
 Trying again.
 Failing.
 Trying again.
 Feeling really horrible about the whole thing, and trying again anyway.

-I want my children to have courage and resiliance in pursuing their goals.
+I want my children to have courage and resilience in pursuing their goals.
 But they need to see that in me.
 Stepping out of my comfort zone, becoming a novice, trying again even when it felt horrible—these are all things I couldn’t preach about to them.
 They were things I had to do.
 Things I had to face.
 I’m better for it, and that’s something I got to share with my kids.

 In my next post I’m going to share some important life lessons I learned on the motorcycle range, but today I want to encourage you to become a novice.
-If you’re life feels dry and disengaged, maybe it’s because you’ve stopped pursuing growth.
+If your life feels dry and disengaged, maybe it’s because you’ve stopped pursuing growth.
 If your spiritual life seems obligatory and empty, maybe it’s because you’ve given up learning.